ray-project/ray/doc/source/tune-contrib.rst

 .. note::

-  If raising a new issue or PR related to Tune, be sure to include "[tune]" in the title.
+  If raising a new issue or PR related to Tune, be sure to include "[tune]" in the beginning of the title.

 For project organization, Tune maintains a relatively up-to-date organization of issues on the `Tune Github Project Board <https://github.com/ray-project/ray/projects/4>`__.